 However, as with the cayenne pepper, the elements are going to quickly get rid of this stuff.
-So, in reality, this is something you would have to do every night or two.
+So, in reality, you would have to do this every night or two.
 The upside here is that you can buy a bottle of cheap ammonia for a dollar at any dollar store, so it’s not an expensive method at all.

-Just remember that you don’t want to start pouring this stuff on your grass or in your flowers or anything you want to save.
-It’s only a good method if you use it in your driveway, for instance.
+Just remember that you don’t want to start pouring this stuff on your grass, flowers, or anything you want to save.
+It’s only a good method if you use it in your driveway.

 #10.
 Motion Lights Are Effective

 Cats are very skittish, even more so than other animals.
-They’re wandering out there at night, without people, and typically is the case that the slightest noise, smell or motion makes them scatter.
-A motion light can also have this same effect on them.
+They’re wandering out there at night, without people, and typically, the slightest noise, smell, or motion makes them scatter.
+A motion light can also have the same effect on them.

 If the cat’s getting too close to your and that bright light suddenly clicks on, the cat’s going to scram over to a neighbor’s yard somewhere, not mess with your car.
 The added benefits here are that you get some increased security for your car and home from potential burglars and thieves.